vekatze/neut/book/src/modality-and-memory.md

 }
 ```

-Note that the following is not well-layered:
+Note that `letbox` can't be used here:

 ```neut
 define axiom-T<a>(x: meta a): a {